 Madeira Island - Day 3 - Exploring Funchal - Part 1

 214 people found this feature helpful

-I was spending today being shown around Funchal by Marta from the Madeira Promotion Bureau who met me from the hotel shuttle bus by the harbour.
+Flowers, fruit and scary monsters!I was spending today being shown around Funchal by a lovely lady from the Madeira Promotion Bureau who met me from the hotel shuttle bus by the harbour.

 We were heading to the famous Mercado dos Lavradores (workers market).
 Near the entrance was a shop window displaying the traditional Portuguese dried, salted cod “Bacalhau” and the notorious cocktail, Poncha, made from Aguardente de cana (distilled alcohol made from sugar cane juice) mixed with honey, sugar, lemon rind and with different fruit juices such as passion fruit or lemon.

 As we entered the undercover market I was overwhelmed by the heady aroma of flowers, fresh fruit, dried herbs and strong coffee mixed with the pungent stench of fish.
 Colourful displays of strelitzia, protea, orchids, montbretia, anthurium sat alongside bunches of bananas and baskets of plums, cherries, oranges, lemons, custard apples (whose creamy flesh really does taste like custard) and chayote - a prickly green type of squash originally from Mexico.
 Handmade wicker baskets of every shape and size were on sale as was embroidered table linen.

 Upstairs the stalls were more aimed at tourists and vendors plied the unwary with samples which, once accepted, would inevitably lead to a purchase.
 I headed for a stand covered with drying herbs and enjoyed a pleasant chat with a knowledgeable young man about his produce and its uses in treating various ailments.
 Whilst I had no conditions he could cure, I happily purchased a fragrant bag of herbal tea containing a heady mix of melissa, peppermint, fennel, mallow, pennyroyal, balm-of-gilead, lemon verbena and lemon grass.